Computational mechanics

 5 ε-machines

-The ε-machine is the state-transition structure induced by causal states that give us the canonical predictive model.
+The ε-machine is the state-transition structure induced by causal states, giving us the canonical predictive model.

 Term of art: unifilar.

-A central structural property in CM is unifilarity: the next causal state is determined by the current causal state and the next observed symbol (i.e. state updates are deterministic given the observation symbol).
+A central structural property in CM is unifilarity: the next causal state is determined by the current causal state and the next observed symbol (i.e. state updates are deterministic given the observed symbol).

 This makes filtering straightforward: as we observe symbols we track a single causal-state trajectory rather than a distribution over hidden states.
 CM develops optimality/uniqueness results around this representation (Shalizi and Crutchfield 2000).